lasadie/codehawks_first_flight/README.md

-This repository contains the reports of CodeHawk's First Flight audits.
+This repository contains the audit reports for CodeHawk's First Flights.
+They are named as `audit_report.md` in the respective directory.